Yurim990507/DASH-Lab.github.io/Publication.md

                                 </b> </small> </p>
                     </tr>
                     <tr>
-                        <p style="margin-top: 0px;margin-bottom: 0px;text-align: justify;"> <small>Smart contracts are self-executing programs stored and executed on a blockchain platform.
+                        <p style="margin-top: 0px;margin-bottom: 0px;text-align: justify;"> Smart contracts are self-executing programs stored and executed on a blockchain platform.
 However, previous studies demonstrated that developing secure smart contracts is not easy.
 Unfortunately, the use of insecure smart contracts results in a significant financial loss for service providers or customers.
 Therefore, identifying security vulnerabilities in smart contracts would be essential in blockchain platforms using smart contracts.
 In this paper, we present <i>SmartConDetect</i> as a tool for detecting security vulnerabilities in Solidity smart contracts. <i>SmartConDetect</i> is a static analysis tool that extracts code fragments from Solidity smart contracts and uses a pre-trained BERT model to find susceptible code patterns.
 To demonstrate the performance of <i>SmartConDetect</i>, we use two public datasets, and our dataset (SmartConDataset) collected from the real-world Ethereum blockchain network.
 Our experimental results show that <i>SmartConDetect</i> significantly outperforms all state-of-the-art methods, achieving 90.9\% F1-score when using our own dataset.
 Specifically, <i>SmartConDetect</i> is about 2 times faster than SmartCheck in detection.
-Furthermore, we conduct a real-world case study to analyze the distribution of detected vulnerabilities. </small> </p>
+Furthermore, we conduct a real-world case study to analyze the distribution of detected vulnerabilities. </p>
                     </tr>
                 </tbody>
             </table>